 STEP 3: Remove The Tape

-MESSY!
 Before the joint compound dries you want to remove the tape.

 I held a trash bag in one hand and pulled off the tape with the other and threw it in the bag.

-Let the joint compound dry completely overnight.
+Now you need to let the joint compound dry completely overnight.

 STEP 4: Add Extra Texture